Featured image of 20 Clever 3D Printed School Supplies to Start the Year Right Source: 3DPrintBunny via Printables

 No more rust marks or unsightly crooked clips (Source: 3DP_Park via Thingiverse)

-Everyone needs paper clips to hold loose sheets of paper, but ordinary paper clips are so boring.
+Everyone needs paper clips to hold loose sheets of paper, but ordinary ones are so boring.
 Why not spice things up a bit?
 This minimalist design is very easy to print, and you can have fun with different colors, which could also make them useful for sorting purposes.

 As you’ll spend almost nothing on material, you can try to make one of these with any piece of filament you have or even do a small test when putting a new filament in the printer.